<Home/Articles/Interview with Edwin Sabuhoro, Rwanda gorilla conservationist

 You spent the early part of your career working as a warden in Volcanoes National Park, what drove you towards working with wildlife?

-During my childhood, my family was displaced by the Rwandan Genocide and we took up residence in a refugee camp.
-It was here that I encountered wild animals for the first time and I was struck by their compassion and sensitivity towards one another.
-That experience never really left me but as I got older I was increasingly drawn towards a career in law.
-Following my studies, I had to complete an internship and I chose Volcanoes National Park for my placement.
-At the time, there were no laws in place in Rwanda to protect wildlife – poachers were not reprimanded and there was no sense of accountability.
-I began to realise that if I really wanted to make a difference I needed to find a way to make conservation viable.
-It was clear to me that the gorillas, and the tourism they could promote, were the future of the economy but I had to find a way to show their worth.
+During my childhood, my family was displaced by the Rwandan Genocide, and we took refuge in a camp.
+It was there that I encountered wild animals for the first time, and I was struck by their compassion and sensitivity toward one another.
+That experience stayed with me, but as I got older, I became more focused on pursuing a career in law.
+After completing my studies, I had to do an internship, and I chose Volcanoes National Park for my placement.
+At the time, Rwanda didn’t have any laws to protect wildlife, poachers faced no consequences, and there was no accountability.
+I started to realize that if I truly wanted to make a difference, I needed to find a way to make conservation sustainable.
+It became clear to me that the gorillas, and the tourism they could attract, were the future of the economy, but I had to figure out how to demonstrate their value.

 In 2004 you volunteered on an undercover anti-poaching operation, what was involved and what did you find out?

-It all began because of a flurry of gorilla killings in Volcanoes National Park.
-We kept finding them dead on our rounds and we then received intelligence that there was a baby gorilla for sale on the black market.
-As soon as I heard, I knew I had to try and intercept.
-I decided to disguise myself as a buyer, meet the sellers and convince them to hand the baby over.
-It was a terrifying experience but we were able to complete the transaction and, once the baby was safely removed from the situation, the poachers were arrested.
-That was really the moment that changed my life.
-I realised that while I was thrilled to have saved the baby gorilla, I also felt sad for these men – their lives had reached such a desperate point.
-I went to their communities and talked to their families in the hope of finding out why they were resorting to poaching and the answer was always the same: they just needed food for their families.
-That was when I knew that radical change was needed to break the generation long cycle of poaching.
+It all started because of a surge in gorilla killings in Volcanoes National Park.
+We kept finding them dead during our patrols, and then we received intelligence about a baby gorilla being sold on the black market.
+As soon as I heard, I knew I had to act fast.
+I decided to disguise myself as a buyer, meet the sellers, and convince them to hand over the baby.
+It was a terrifying experience, but we managed to complete the transaction, and once the baby was safely removed from the situation, the poachers were arrested.
+That was the moment that changed my life.
+While I was thrilled to have saved the baby gorilla, I also felt sad for these men, their lives had become so desperate.
+I went to their communities and spoke with their families to understand why they were resorting to poaching, and the answer was always the same: they just needed food for their families.
+That’s when I realized that radical change was necessary to break the generation-long cycle of poaching.

 Your initial plan was to ‘turn poachers into farmers’.
 How did that involve into the cultural village project you run today?

-School in Rwanda At the beginning I wanted to learn more about these communities and gain their trust so I spent six months living among them.
-I realised that they were all just ordinary families trying to get by and I desperately wanted to help.
-I had about $2000 of savings and I decided to withdraw it and use it to rent land for the community.
-Rather than poaching, we planted potatoes and as food security increased so did the protection of the national park.
-It was working well but I wanted to take it further and help these people find a real future.
-I figured that tourists would be coming to see the gorillas and that they would probably be keen to learn about local communities at the same time.
-So, we started running workshops and the Iby Iwacu Cultural Village was born.
-Dancing, cooking and wood carving became staple skills and the village was flooded with visitor requests before it even formally opened.
-Now there are schools funded by the project and the children growing up in the community are keenly aware of the positive impact of tourism and wildlife.
-The changes and innovations have come from the community and the whole project rests in their hands – I couldn’t be prouder of them.
+At first, I wanted to learn more about these communities and earn their trust, so I spent six months living among them.
+I quickly realized that they were just ordinary families trying to survive, and I felt a deep desire to help.
+With about $2,000 in savings, I decided to withdraw it and use it to rent land for the community.
+Instead of poaching, we planted potatoes, and as food security increased, so did the protection of the national park.
+It was working well, but I wanted to take it a step further and help these people build a real future.
+I figured that tourists would be coming to see the gorillas and might be interested in learning about the local communities at the same time.
+So, we started running workshops, and that’s when the Iby Iwacu Cultural Village was born.
+Dancing, cooking, and wood carving became key skills, and even before it formally opened, the village was flooded with visitor requests.
+Now, there are schools funded by the project, and the children growing up in the community are fully aware of the positive impact of tourism and wildlife.
+The changes and innovations have come from the community, and the whole project is in their hands, I couldn’t be prouder of them.

 Do you think human/wildlife conflict is the largest barrier to conservation efforts?
 How can we work to overcome the obstacles?

-Unfortunately, I think the largest barrier is human greed.
-People have lost their sense of compassion towards animals and each other and human/wildlife conflict is just one symptom of that.
-In terms of overcoming it, the easiest way is to make conservation an economically viable alternative.
-Increasing tourism and visits to cultural projects are an obvious benefit of protecting gorillas and have helped bring prosperity to the region.
-Since 2004, there have been no gorilla poachings in Volcanoes National Park and there have been more and more babies born every year.
-I feel like this is a testament to the power of community engagement with cultural projects – once income is secured, natural environments can also be protected.
+Unfortunately, I believe the biggest barrier is human greed.
+People have lost their sense of compassion towards animals and each other, and human-wildlife conflict is just one symptom of that.
+To overcome it, the simplest solution is to make conservation an economically viable alternative.
+Increasing tourism and visits to cultural projects are obvious benefits of protecting gorillas and have helped bring prosperity to the region.
+Since 2004, there have been no gorilla poachings in Volcanoes National Park, and more and more babies are being born each year.
+I see this as a testament to the power of community engagement with cultural projects, once income is secured, natural environments can also be protected.

 A gorilla in Volcanoes National Park, Rwanda